dubbyy1/pc-stats/README.md

 Log out and back in after running that command.

-Some systems may also require `python-xlib` and Qt/PySide runtime dependencies for source builds.
+Some systems may also require `python-xlib`, PyYAML, and Qt/PySide runtime dependencies for source builds.

 ### Running From Source